lgraubner/larsgraubner.com/content/post/2017-01-04-telegraf-middleware-command-arguments.md

 ## Wrapping up

 Initially I thought there has to be a builtin way to get the command arguments with Telegraf.
-I was wrong. 🙈 But as it&#8217;s a very well written library and supports middlewares it&#8217;s no problem to parse them by yourself.
+I was wrong. 🙈 But as it's a very well written library and supports middlewares it's no problem to parse them by yourself.
 This is a good example of the power of middlewares which are also used with the popular [Express framework][5].

 My personal assistant is already able to answer my commands.
 Soon it will use a Raspberry Pi to wirelessly control the lights. 😊